byjg/php-rest-reference-architecture/docs/functional_test.md

 The `testPing` method will test the `/sample/ping` endpoint.
 The `assertRequest` method will test the endpoint and will throw an exception if the endpoint does not match the OpenAPI specification for the status code `200`.

-There is no necessary have a webserver running to test the RestAPI.
+There is no necessary to have a webserver running to test the RestAPI.
 The `BaseApiTestCase` will create the request and will pass to the `FakeApiRequester` object.
 The `FakeApiRequester` will call the endpoint as a PHP method and will try to match the result with the OpenAPI specification.

-However, as it is a functional test you need to have the database and other resources accessed by the endpoint running.
+However, as it is a functional test, you need to have the database and other resources accessed by the endpoint running.

 ## Sending Body Data to Tests